manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 10. On the step **2 - Compliance settings** page, expand the remaining sections and review them, and then when you are done, select **Next**.

 11. On the step **3 - Actions for noncompliance** page, you can create a list of actions that you want taken when a device becomes noncompliant.
 One default action is already defined (**Mark device noncompliant**); this action cannot be changed or deleted.
-This action is scheduled to be performed **Immediately** (which means, on the day the device becomes noncompliant). <br/>
+This action is scheduled to be performed **Immediately** (which means, on the day the device becomes noncompliant, which is 0 days after noncompliance). <br/>

-    Given the problems caused at Adatum by users with noncompliant devices, Holly also wants to retire any device that becomes noncompliant.
-To create this action, select the field under **Mark device noncompliant**, and then select **Retire the noncompliant device** in the drop-down menu that appears.
-The **Schedule (days after noncompliance)** field is set to 0 by default, which means this action will be performed immediately on the day the device is flagged as noncompliant.
-Leave this field set to 0. <br/>

-    **Note:** To the right of this action is an ellipsis icon, which provides the option to delete this action.
-Do not delete this action; the point of indicating this is to let you know that you can delete any actions that you manually create.
-Note also that a **Delete** option is not available for the default action that marks the device as noncompliant. <br/>

-12. Repeat the previous step, time time selecting the **Send email to end user** action. <br/>
+    In addition to marking the device as noncompliant, Holly also wants to notify the end user with an email.
+In the **Action** colum, under the **Mark device compliant** action, selecty the action field.
+In the drop-down arrow that appears, select **Send email to end user**. <br/>

     Leave the **Schedule (days after noncompliance)** field set to 0. <br/>

     Under the **Message template** column, select **None selected**.
+In the **Notification message templates** pane that appears, select **Noncompliant OS version** and then select the **Select** button.

+    **Note:** You will not send the email to any additional recipients.
+If you select **None selected** under the **Additional recipients** column, you will have to select an Azure AD group to send the email to (you cannot select an individual user).
+Other than the end user who owns the device, Holly does not want to notify any other group, so you will not define any additional recipients.

+    **Note:** To the far right of the **Send email to end user** row is an ellipsis icon.
+If you select this icon, you can select the option to Delete this action if you decide you no longer want to include it in this policy.
+You want to send the email notification, so do not select this Delete option.

 12. Select **Next**.

-13. On the step **4 - Scope tags** page, no scope tags will be assigned to the policy, so select **Next**.

-12. On the **Step 5 - Assignments** page, you want to assign this policy to all the devices in the **Enrolled devices** group, which you created in the prior exercise. <br/>
+13. On the step **4 - Assignments** page, you want to assign this policy to all the devices in the **Enrolled devices** group, which you created in the prior exercise. <br/>

     The **Assign to** field is already set to **Selected groups** be default, so under the **Selected groups** section, select **+Select groups to include**.
 In the **Select groups to include** pane that appears, select **Enrolled devices** and then select the **Select** button at the bottom of the pane.
 Select **Next**.

-13. On the **Step 6 - Review + create** page, review the policy settings.
+14. On the step **5 - Review + create** page, review the policy settings.
 If anything needs to be fixed, select **Previous** and make the necessary corrections.
 However, if everything looks correct, select **Create**.

-14. In your **Edge** browser, select the **Azure Active Directory admin center** tab.
+15. In your **Edge** browser, select the **Azure Active Directory admin center** tab.
+If you closed this tab at the end of the prior exercise, then in the **Microsoft 365 admin center**, in the left-hand pane under **Admin centers**, select **Azure Active Directory**.

-15. In the the **Microsoft Endpoint manager Admin center**, in the left-hand navigation pane, select **Azure Active Directory.**
+16. In the **Azure Active Directory admin center**, in the left-hand navigation pane, select **Azure Active Directory**.

-16. In the **Adatum Corporation | Overview** window, in the middle pane under **Manage**, select **Mobility (MDM and MAM).**
+17. In the **Adatum Corporation | Overview** window, in the middle pane under **Manage**, scroll down and select **Mobility (MDM and MAM).**

-17. In the **Adatum Corporation | Mobility (MDM and MAM)** window, in the pane on the right, select **Microsoft Intune.**
+18. In the **Adatum Corporation | Mobility (MDM and MAM)** window, in the pane on the right, select **Microsoft Intune.**

-18. In the **Configure** window, in the **MAM User scope** setting, select **All**.
+19. In the **Configure** window, in the **MAM User scope** setting, select **All**.

-19. Select **Save** in the menu bar at the top of the window, and then select the **X** in the upper right corner to close the **Configure** window.
+20. Select **Save** in the menu bar at the top of the window, and then select the **X** in the upper right corner to close the **Configure** window.

-20. Leave all browser tabs open for the next task.
+21. Leave all browser tabs open for the next task.

 ### Task 3: Manually create an EFS DRA Certificate

-EFS is the Encrypted File System that is built into Windows.
-It allows anyone to encrypt a file.
-The encryption is done using digital certificates, and as part of that process, Windows assigns something called a Data Recovery Agent (DRA).
+EFS, which is the Encrypted File System that is built into Windows, allows anyone to encrypt a file.
+The encryption is done using digital certificates, and as part of that process, Windows assigns a Data Recovery Agent (DRA).
 A data recovery agent is a Microsoft Windows user who has been granted the right to decrypt data that was encrypted by other users.
 The assignment of DRA rights to an approved individual provides an IT department with a way to unlock encrypted data in case of an emergency.
 Data Recovery Agents can be defined at the domain, site, organizational unit, or local machine level.
 In a small to mid-sized business, the network administrator is often the designated DRA.

 In very simple terms, the network administrator uses Microsoft Windows Group Policy in Active Directory to assign everyone a public key for encryption and their own personal private key for decryption.
 This ensures that users can only decrypt the content they have created.
 The data recovery agent, however, is assigned a private key capable of unlocking all content encrypted with the public key.

 The administrator must generate a Data Recovery Agent certificate which grants the user permission to access the encrypted resources.
 However, if the DRA certificate is created after the encryption of the resource, the resource cannot be decrypted by the DRA certificate.
 If you don't already have an EFS DRA certificate, you'll need to create and extract one from your system before you can use Windows Information Protection (WIP).

 In this task, you're going to run a command prompt in which you enter the cipher command with a /R parameter.
-By default, /R creates a 2048 bit RSA recovery key and DRA certificate and writes them both to a .PFX file, and it writes the DRA certificate to a .CER file.
+By default, /R creates a 2048 bit RSA recovery key and a DRA certificate; the recovery key is then written to a .PFX file, and the DRA certificate is written to a .CER file.
 An administrator can then add the contents of the .CER file to the EFS recovery policy to create the recovery key for users and import the .PFX file to recover individual files.
+The files will be stored in the C:\Users\Admin folder.

 The purpose of this task is to create this RSA recovery key so that if the device on which they reside becomes compromised, you can recover the files with this DRA certificate from Intune.